samboy/lunacy/README.md

   generate the same sequence of numbers for a given seed, regardless of the architecture, floating point representation, or byte order used.
 * This code does not support runtime loading of dynamic libraries.
 * The luafilesystem suite is built in.
-Not everything works -- there may be issues with shortcuts / symbolic links in Windows -- but basic directory and file traversal work.
+Not everything works, but basic directory and file traversal are present.